 - Structurally damaged: Scratches are one thing, but if you have more severe damage that goes beneath the surface, then you need to replace your floors.
 This type of damage could include cracks, deep gouges or warping.
 Any of these issues won’t be remedied by refinishing the floors.
 In some cases, you may be able to replace only a section of your floor and refinish the rest.

 - Unstable: Some floors may also have issues like gaps between boards, loose boards or too much movement when you walk across the floor.
 When a floor isn’t securely constructed, then you have underlying issues a professional needs to look at.
 They may be able to fix the floor so that you can refinish it, but in other cases, you’ll need to replace the floor.

 Explore Your Flooring Options With 50 Floor

 When refinishing your hardwood floors isn’t enough and it’s time to put in new flooring, you enjoy the benefit of getting to choose floors that fit in perfectly with your lifestyle and preferences.
 However, the options can feel overwhelming.
-Should you put in new hardwood, laminate, tile, vinyl or carpet?
+Should you put in new hardwood, laminate, luxury vinyl tile, vinyl or carpet?
 Once you make that big decision, there are endless options for customization.

 Rather than wander through hardwood and flooring stores searching for the right option, let 50 Floor come to you.
 We bring the options to your home to make selecting the best flooring for your space a simple and enjoyable experience.
 When you choose a new floor, we go to work to install it and even take care of clearing the area and removing your old hardwood floors.